lithnet/ad-password-protection-docs/Installing-the-module.md

 When you select this option on a domain controller, this means that the password filter will process any password change or set operations for any user.
 > Note that as any writable domain controller in a domain can process a password change, the module must be installed on every domain controller.

 When you select this option a member server or workstation, enabling this option will mean that password changes for local accounts are checked by the filter for approval.
-Password changes for domain accounts are always processed by the domain controller, so this setting has no effect on domain account password changes.
+Password changes for domain accounts are always processed by the domain controller, so this setting has no effect for domain account password changes performed on member servers and workstations.

 ### PowerShell module
 The PowerShell module allows you to build your store, add passwords and banned words and test passwords against the policy.